Volunteer - TMU Orientation Crew

 Upon Submission of this application an orientation staff member will contact you about future dates for a 3-hour training.
 These training sessions happen monthly and will also include a short assessment carousel.

-The primary function and goal of Ryerson Orientation Crew volunteers (ROCs) is to foster a welcoming environment for incoming students across campus (including within our residences) and to assist the Student Life & Learning Support and Student Housing Services teams with the implementation and coordination of Orientation Week events.
+The primary function and goal of TMU Orientation Crew volunteers (OCs) is to foster a welcoming environment for incoming students across campus (including within our residences) and to assist the Student Life & Learning Support and Student Housing Services teams with the implementation and coordination of Orientation Week events.

-- Gain leadership experience through the successful completion of the Ryerson LEAD Blue Certification.
+- Gain leadership experience through the successful completion of the TMU LEAD Blue Certification.

-- Connect with Ryerson students, staff, and faculty across faculties and programs.
+- Connect with TMU students, staff, and faculty across faculties and programs.

 - Event Execution and Group Management.